Ísak Þorvaldsson

-Ísak Snær Þorvaldsson (born 1 May 2001) is an Icelandic professional footballer who plays for Danish 1st Division club Lyngby, on loan from Rosenborg, as a left winger and forward.
+Ísak Snær Þorvaldsson (born 1 May 2001) is an Icelandic professional footballer who plays for Danish Superliga club Lyngby, as a left winger and forward.

 Club career

 Ísak started his career with local club Afturelding in Mosfellsbær before transferring to Norwich City in July 2017.
 He went on loan to Fleetwood Town at the end of January 2020.

 He joined Scottish side Livingston on trial in October 2021 with a view to a loan move, which did not materialize.

 On 20 July 2020, he signed for Scottish St. Mirren on a one-year loan.
 On 27 August 2020 his loan with St. Mirren was terminated early.
 Later that day he moved on loan to Icelandic club ÍA where he appeared in 7 matches.
 He was again loaned to ÍA for the 2021 season where he scored 3 goals in 20 Úrvalsdeild karla matches.
 He helped ÍA win its last three matches of the season and stave off relegation.
 He also helped the club to the Icelandic Cup final where they lost to Víkingur.

 He left Norwich in January 2022 and signed a three-year contract with Breiðablik in the rebranded Besta-deild karla.
 He started the 2022 season strongly, scoring six goals in his first four matches, the best start since Guðmundur Benediktsson scored seven goals in the first four matches in 1996.

 In October 2022, he signed for Rosenborg for the 2023 season.
 In April 2024 he returned on loan to Breiðablik.

+After playing on loan, on 24 April 2026, he signed a permanent contract with Lyngby Boldklub until 2029.